dart-lang/site-www/src/brand.md

 consent to use the trademarks pursuant to the [Dart Terms of Service](/terms).
-These guidelines will ensure that the Dart trademarks are used in a manner that promotes Google's mission to provide a free and open source SDK for crafting high-quality native interfaces on iOS and Android in record time, and are not associated with objectionable material, as determined by Google.
+These guidelines will ensure that the Dart trademarks are used in a manner that promotes Google's mission to provide a free and open source SDK, and are not associated with objectionable material, as determined by Google.

 Use of the Dart trademarks that is not expressly permitted by these guidelines is prohibited absent written permission from Google.